-- Be prepared for the conversation to go wrong and try to spot when this is happening.
+- Keep practising.
+Try not to worry if the conversation doesn’t always go the way you hoped it would.
 If you feel yourself getting angry, you might want to come back to the conversation another time.

-The organisation MindTools provides tips on assertiveness on their website.
+The organisation MindTools provides tips on respectful assertiveness on its website.

 Looking after your wellbeing more generally could help you feel calmer and more in control when things happen that make you feel angry.
 You might want to:

-- Avoid drugs and alcohol.
-Although you might feel this could help you cope in the short term, alcohol and drugs can both affect your ability to control your emotions and actions, and can be a factor in violence.
-For information and support to stop using drugs or alcohol you can contact Turning Point or Alcoholics Anonymous.
-See our pages on the mental health effects of alcohol and street drugs for more information.
+- Think about how you use drugs and alcohol.
+Although you might feel this could help you cope in the short term, alcohol and drugs can affect our ability to control our emotions and actions.
+They can also be a factor in violence.
+For information and support on reducing or stopping the use of drugs or alcohol, you can contact Turning Point or Alcoholics Anonymous.
+See our pages on the mental health effects of alcohol and recreational drugs for more information.

-- Be more active.
-Being active can help let out any tension you're feeling, as well as having benefits to your self-esteem.
+- Try to get active.
+Being physically active can help let out any tension you're feeling.
+It can also have benefits to your self-esteem.
 Even gentle exercise like going for a walk can make a difference.
-See our pages on exercise for more information.
+See our pages on physical activity for more information.

-- Get good sleep.
+- Try to get good sleep.
 Not sleeping well can have a huge impact on how we're feeling, and how well we cope with things that happen to us.
 See our pages on sleep problems for more information.

-- Look at what you're eating and drinking.
-See our pages on food and mood for more information.
+- Think about what you eat and drink.
+See our page on food and mental health for more information.

-- Learn to deal with pressure.
-We can feel pressured or stressed for lots of different reasons, but taking some time to learn how to deal with pressure can help us feel more in control of difficult situations.
-See our page on dealing with pressure for more information.
+- Find ways to manage stress.
+We can feel pressured or stressed for lots of different reasons.
+Taking some time to learn how to deal with pressure can help us feel more in control of difficult situations.
+See our page on managing stress for more information.